 The first thing you need to decide on when starting beekeeping is what material you would like your beehive to be made out of.
 You have the choice of wood, plastic or high-density foam.

-The roofs are vented which is good (bees occasionally plug the holes up with wax so watch out for that and occasionally poke a thin nail through the hole the clean them out).
+The roofs are vented which is good for preventing moisture build-up and mould. (bees occasionally plug the holes up with wax so watch out for that and occasionally poke a thin nail through the hole the clean them out).
 The plastic bases are also vented and come with a gate to lock the bees inside if for some reason you need to move the hive.

 High-Density Foam Beehives

 Foam beehives are highly insulated which apparently makes them more efficient as bees that would otherwise need to dedicate themselves to heating or cooling the hive can be freed up for other activities such as foraging for more honey.
 Priced similarly to the plastic beehives.

 We recently purchased a large amount of this style of beehive box called Paradise Honey Beebox from Australian Honeybee in Canberra.
 They are made in Finland.